 Yes.
 The first person's name was Adam.
 The Bible tells us God made Adam from the dust of the ground.
-Get out the container of dirt.
+Bring out the container of dirt.
 Feel this ground.
 Imagine this becoming a person!
-Do so, then have them clean their hands with wet wipes.
+Do so, then use the wet wipes to clean off hands.

-TG2: Let's have everyone lie down on the ground to act this part out.

-Once they are all down and very still, say:

-At just the right time, when I breathe on you, pretend you're coming to life.
+- TG2: Let's have everyone lie down on the ground to act this part out.
+Once they are all down and very still, say: At just the right time, when I breathe on you, pretend you're coming to life.
 Read Genesis 2:7.
-Pretend to breathe on them, and they will wake up and become a living person.

-- TG1: Wow!
+Pretend to breathe on each child and have them sit up. - TG1: Wow!
 That's amazing!
 God created a person!
 After God made Adam, he planted a garden in a place called Eden, and he put Adam there.
-Adam's job was to take care of the Garden (Genesis 2:1-15).
+Adam's job was to take care of the garden (Genesis 2:1-15).
 Let's pretend we're taking care of a garden.
-Do so. - TG2: Then God told Adam it wasn't good for him to be alone, and he would make Adam a good helper.
-So God brought the animals to Adam to see what he would name them.
-Whatever Adam called each animal, that was its name.
-Pretend to be an animal of some kind and move like that animal.
-Do so.
-Adam gave names to all the cattle, and all the birds, and all the beasts of the field.
-But there wasn't a good helper found for Adam.
-Let's shake our heads no for no good helper.
-Do so.
-Animals wouldn't be able to help Adam tend the garden, and name things, and talk to him, and love and care for him, would they? - TG1: So God caused a deep sleep to fall on Adam.
+Do so. - TG2: Then God told Adam that it wasn't good for him to be alone.
+God would make a good helper for Adam. - TG1: So God caused a deep sleep to fall on Adam.
 Let's get down on the floor and pretend we're in a deep sleep.
 Don't move or squirm or talk at all.
-See how still you can be, because it's a deep sleep.
-Do so, and continue to say the next paragraph as they "sleep."
-Tour Guide 2 can get behind the puppet stage while Tour Guide 1 finishes this out.
+See how still you can be because it's a deep sleep.
+Do so and continue to say the next paragraph as they "sleep."
+Tour Guide 2 can get behind the puppet stage at this time.

 When Adam was in the deep sleep, God took a rib (a bone) from Adam.
 Then he made the rib into a woman.
-And God brought the woman to Adam (Genesis 2:18-22).
-The woman's name was Eve.
+And God brought the woman to Adam (Genesis 2:18-25).
+Her name was Eve.